flanksource/docs/docs/apm-hub/concepts/routing.md

             env: prod
 ```

-For the configuration above, the kubernetes backend will be used if the search request contained those labels.
+For the configuration above, the Kubernetes backend will be used if the search request contained those labels.

 ### Wildcard labels